Mbuto/usermonitor/README.md

 # ff follower monitor
-freefeed.net user subscribers monitor
+## freefeed.net user subscribers monitor

-This is a simple program to monitor changes in the follower list (subscribers) for a freefeed.net user.
+This is a simple program to monitor changes in the follower list (subscribers) for a *freefeed.net* user.

 Download the source code: *ffmon.go*

-Put the source code in a folder (ex: ffmon): after compiled, the executable will have the same name of the folder.
+Put the source code in a folder (ex: ffmon): after compiled, the executable will have the same name as the folder where it is contained.

 It is written in GO language and must be compiled using the following command:
   **go build**